canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q2/QuestionText.md

     - A `writeInDiary` method which prints `I have the following secrets:` and then prints each secret that the **Person** knows on a separate line.
-Given a friend `Ginger` and a secret `she is scared of bears` it should write the secret in the following format: if friend `Ginger` has the secret `she is scared of bears` it should be like `Ginger told me she is scared of bears.`
+Given a friend `Ginger` and a secret `she is scared of bears` it should write the secret in the following format:
+      `Ginger told me she is scared of bears.`

 ## TestFriendship Class